ambuddy/XMover/README.md

 XMover is a tool helping you to interactively position any visual object on screen and view how its co0rdinates change in browser console.

+XMover supposed to be used in graphic interfaces and games written in JavaScript.

 Just add some objects to xmover in any part of code as follows:

 ```